syslog-ng/syslog-ng/dbld/README.md

 ```bash
 ~/syslog-ng$ dbld/rules [help]
 ```
 dbld/rules is the general entrypoint for the tool, specifying multiple targets.
-For the complete list of the available targets please run the command (without parameters it will run without any sideeffect), or read the source code on [GitHub](rules).
+For the complete list of the available targets please run the command (without parameters it will run without any side effect), or read the source code on [GitHub](rules).

 Almost every `dbld/rules` command run in a Docker container.
-You can use the pre built containers from [DockerHub](https://hub.docker.com/u/balabit/) or build your own images with the `dbld/rules image-<os>` command.
+You can use the pre-built containers from [DockerHub](https://hub.docker.com/u/balabit/) or build your own images with the `dbld/rules image-<os>` command.

 The source code and build products are mounted externally in the following locations:
 - **/source** -> syslog-ng/*